-The Blue Cloud Data Discovery and Access service will be one of the two main components of the Blue-Cloud technical framework, next to the Blue Cloud Virtual Research Environment (VRE).
-The Blue Cloud service will facilitate discovery and retrieval of in-situ data, earth observation data, data products, and model output, for external users in stand-alone mode, and for users of the VRE through connectivity.
+The Blue-Cloud Data Discovery and Access service is one of the two main components of the Blue-Cloud technical framework, next to the Blue Cloud Virtual Research Environment (VRE).
+The Blue Cloud service will facilitate discovery and retrieval of data sets and data products for external users in stand-alone mode, and for users of the VRE through connectivity.
 These data sets are managed in blue data infrastructures that will be connected to the Blue Cloud service to serve federated discovery and access.
+The development of the Blue Cloud Data Discovery and Access service is undertaken as part of WP2.

-The pilot Blue-Cloud project aims at federating initially in total 10 blue data infrastructures.
-Each of these existing infrastructures have been described in deliverable D2.1 - Blue Data Infrastructures - Services Description Report, in particular with a focus on their current data discovery and access mechanisms.
+The pilot Blue-Cloud Data Discovery and Access service project aims at federating initially in total 10 blue data infrastructures.
+Each of these existing infrastructures have been described in deliverable D2.1 - Blue Data Infrastructures - Services Description Report, in particular with a focus on their current content and data discovery and access mechanisms.
+While deliverable D2.2 - Blue Data Infrastructures - Services Report - describes the web services and APIs that each of the blue data infrastructures is providing and maintaining.